7 Amazing Places to Hike in Chiang Mai

 (Source)

-People who are just getting into the adventurous mode and want to try their hands on hiking in Chiang Mai will find Doi Suthep quite favourable.
-One doesn’t require to take a guide when they are exploring the area.
-The Monks Trail is quite famous, and it takes about 4-hours to finish it, and the experience is often moderate to hard.
-One can choose the difficulty of the trail according to their capability and their interest to explore the whole area.
+People who are just getting into the adventurous mode and want to try their hands at hiking in Chiang Mai will find Doi Suthep quite favorable.
+One is not required to take a guide when exploring the area.
+The Monks Trail is quite famous, and it takes about 4 hours to finish it, and the experience is often moderate to hard.
+One can choose the trail's difficulty according to their capability and interest to explore the whole area.

 Highlights

-1. The hiking trail takes you to Wat Doi Suthep which is a famous temple in Chiang Mai.
+1. The hiking trail takes you to Wat Doi Suthep, a famous temple in Chiang Mai.

-2. After visiting the temple, people can indulge in more hiking trails that are present in the Doi Suthep National Park.
+2. After visiting the temple, people can indulge in more hiking trails in the Doi Suthep National Park.

 3. The place is noted for coffee plantations and friendly hill tribes.

-4. It provides the hiker with an insight into flora and fauna present in the Doi Suthep area.
+4. It provides the hiker insight into flora and fauna in the Doi Suthep area.

-5. The best thing about this place is its easy accessibility from the city.
+5. The best thing about this place is its easy accessibility to the city.

 Best time to visit: All year round